aws-samples/aws-terraform-reusable-workflow/README.md

 ## Usage

 This section provides the steps required to call this reusable workflow from another repository in order to test and deploy AWS resources with Terraform in multiple accounts.
-The workflow provided in this repository supports both Terraform Cloud/Enterprise Remote/Agent and Local [Execution Modes](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings#execution-mode).
+The workflow provided in this repository supports both Terraform Cloud/Enterprise Remote/Agent and Local [Execution Modes](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/settings#execution-mode) as well as S3 backend.

 ### Determine the Workspace Execution Mode